rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `args`: (Optional) A string giving the arguments to pass to the target job, using [Rundeck's job arguments syntax](http://rundeck.org/docs/manual/jobs.html#job-reference-step).

-* `nodefilters`: (Optional) A map for overriding the referenced job's node filters.
+* `node_filters`: (Optional) A map for overriding the referenced job's node filters.

-A command's `nodefilters` block has the following structure:
+A command's `node_filters` block has the following structure:

-* `excludeprecedence`: (Optional, Deprecated) Whether to give precedence to the exclusion filter or not.
+* `exclude_precedence`: (Optional, Deprecated) Whether to give precedence to the exclusion filter or not.

 * `filter`: (Optional) The query string for nodes ***to use***.